 - Sec 1.
-The ball becomes dead immediately when: - A. A pitch touches a batter or the batter's clothing. - NOTE: the ball becomes dead even though the batter strikes at it. - B. The ball is illegally batted or comes in contact with the bat a second time. except if the ball rolls against the bat in fair territory as in Rule 7-14-F NOTE. - C. The batter is discovered with an illegal bat. - D. Any batted ball, while on or over foul ground. - Touches any object other than the ground or any person other than a fielder - 2.
+The ball becomes dead immediately when: - A. A pitch touches a batter or the batter's clothing.NOTE: the ball becomes dead even though the batter strikes at it. - B. The ball is illegally batted or comes in contact with the bat a second time. except if the ball rolls against the bat in fair territory as in Rule 7-14-F NOTE. - C. The batter is discovered with an illegal bat. - D. Any batted ball, while on or over foul ground. - 1.
+Touches any object other than the ground or any person other than a fielder. - 2.
 Goes directly from the bat to the catcher's protector, mask or person without first touching the catcher's glove or hand. - 3.
 Becomes an uncaught foul. - E. There is interference by a batter, a runner or a retired runner. - F. A fair ball, which is on or over fair ground. - 1.
 Touches a runner or an Umpire before touching any fielder and before passing any fielder other than the pitcher. - 2.
-Touches a runner after passing through or by an infielder and another infielder could have made a play on the ball. - 3.
-Touches a spectator. - 4.
-Goes over, through or wedges in the field fence. - G. A pitch or any other thrown ball - 1.
-Is touched by a spectator. - 2.
-Is touched by nonparticipating team personnel. - 3.
-Goes into a stand or player's bench (even if it rebounds to the field). - 4.
-Goes over or through or wedges in the field fence. - 5.
-Lodges in an Umpire's or catcher's equipment or touches loose equipment. - H. The Umpire handles a live ball, calls "Time" for inspecting the ball, or for any other reason. - I. A fielder, after catching a fair or foul ball (fly or line drive), leaves the field of play by stepping with both feet or by falling into a designated dead-ball area (i.e., bench, dugout, stand/bleacher, etc.).
+Touches a runner after passing through or by an infielder and another infielder could have made a play on the ball.